 Semifreddo is an Italian word meaning “half cold” or “half frozen.”
-It refers to a class of frozen desserts that are similar to ice cream, but made with whipped cream instead of churning air into the mixture while it freezes.
+It refers to a class of frozen desserts similar to ice cream but instead made with whipped cream by churning air into the mixture while it freezes.
 Semifreddos are very similar to mousses and are often served in the form of ice cream cakes or tarts.

 How to Make a Semifreddo